Dionaea muscipula 'Louchapates' Carnivorous plant

 Dionaea muscipula and watering

-Use only rainwater, demineralized or osmosis.
-Water that is too hard will cause the plant to die in a few weeks.
-Do not use bottled water, it generally contains too much salt, which is harmful to the plant.
-In summer, place the plant in a large saucer with water.
-In winter, keep the substrate moist.
+Use only rainwater, demineralized water, or reverse osmosis water.
+Water that is too hard (high in calcium) will kill the plant within a few weeks.
+Do not use bottled water, as it generally contains too many salts, which are harmful to the plant.
+In summer, place the plant in a large saucer filled with water.
+In winter, keep the potting mix moist.

 Temperature and Dionaea muscipula

-In summer, the Venus flytrap is very comfortable with temperatures above 30°C. However, do not exceed 45°C. In winter, place the carnivorous plant for at least three months (generally from November-December to March-April) in a bright room where the temperature can vary from 0 to 15°C. It tolerates frost.
-Below -5°C, be sure to use a large container and protect it (bubble wrap).
+In summer, the Venus flytrap thrives in temperatures above 30°C. However, do not exceed 45°C. In winter, place the carnivorous plant in a bright room for at least three months (generally from November/December to March/April) where the temperature can vary between 0 and 15°C. It can withstand frost.
+Below -5°C, be sure to use a large container and protect it with bubble wrap.

 Substrate for Dionaea muscipula

-Carnivorous plant mix is the basic substrate for many species, you can make it yourself by mixing blond peat , perlite and vermiculite , (4V/1V/1V) or blond peat , and non-calcareous aquarium sand (2V/1V).
+Carnivorous plant mix is the basic substrate for many species; you can make it yourself by mixing blonde peat , perlite , and vermiculite (4:1:1:1 ratio), or blonde peat and non-calcareous aquarium sand (2:1:1 ratio).
 Sphagnum moss is also suitable.

 Exhibition for Dionaea muscipula